UtterVitriol/Tingle_01/README.md

-# Tingle's Basic x64 Stack Overflower
+# Tingle's Basic x64 Stack Overflow

 ## You have one goal:
 #### Print the flag without modifying the server.